bruce30262/test/test2/README.md

 checksec.sh
 ---------------
-can be used to check some information of a ELF (PIE, NX, stack guard...)
+can be used to check some information of a ELF file (PIE, NX, stack guard...)
 **main usage:**
 `./checksec.sh --file [filename] `
 for more information, use`./checksec.sh --help`